-7.1.4.
-Randomisation and blinding
+7.1.5 Randomisation and blinding

-Randomisation and stratification should adhere to the general principles laid down in current guidelines (CPMP/ICH/363/96).
-In many cases, a double-blind design is no option due to obvious differences in toxicity between study regimens or due to safety concerns.
-If the study has to be conducted open label, this has implications with respect to choice of study endpoints, independent review, conduct of sensitivity analyses and other measures to be undertaken to limit potential bias related to the open-label nature of the trial.
+Randomisation, stratification, and blinding should adhere to the general principles laid down in current guidelines (CPMP/ICH/363/96).
+In some cases, a double-blind design may not be useful due to obvious differences in toxicity between study regimens that result in functional unblinding, or not feasible due to safety concerns that require specific monitoring or management, although ideally both arms should be monitored equally.
+In addition, using a double-dummy approach for markedly different schedules or routes of administration may in some cases be considered to cause an unreasonable burden on patients.
+In addition, control arms constituted of a variety of drugs according to physician's choice will hamper a blinded design.
+Nevertheless, it should be considered that a blinded approach may still be the best option as not all patients may be functionally unblinded and blinding can reduce early drop-outs in the control arm and investigator's bias in progression endpoints.
+If the study has to be conducted open label, this has implications with respect to the choice of study endpoints, independent review, conduct of sensitivity analyses and other measures to be undertaken to limit potential bias related to the open-label nature of the trial.
+The Sponsor and the study personnel are expected to remain blinded to treatment allocation as much as possible.

-7.1.5.
-Endpoints
+7.1.6 Endpoints

 Confirmatory trials should demonstrate that the investigational product provides clinical benefit.
 There should thus be sufficient evidence available demonstrating that the chosen primary endpoint can provide a valid and reliable measure of clinical benefit in the patient population described by the inclusion criteria.
-In the following, superiority trials are the focus of the discussion.
+In the following, superiority trials aiming to establish efficacy are the focus of the discussion.